 • Any balance of proceeds not paid within 30 days of the confirmation of sale will cause the purchaser to be held in contempt of court and forfeit the deposit.
 Additional sanctions may be placed at the court’s discretion.

-• The Real Estate taxes, which shall be paid from the proceeds of the sale of the subject real property, will be paid until sale date and pro-rated 30 days after sale date.
+• responsibility of The Real Estate taxes, which shall be paid from the proceeds of the sale of the subject real property, are those which are due and payable as of date of sale.
+Taxes after sale date will become the new title holder.
 Notice is given that such taxes and special assessments, or installments of special assessments, and any other assessments, which are not legally due and payable according to the law at the date of sale shall remain a first and best lien on the parcels and the purchaser shall take such premises subject to all such taxes and assessments.
 Federal liens may not be extinguished by this sale.
 Any delinquent water and sewer bills may be the responsibility of the purchaser.

 • All property sold at Sheriff’s sale is sold on an “AS IS” basis and there is no warranty or guarantee.
 The Putnam County Sheriff’s Office is not responsible to determine and makes no representations regarding whether utility bills, such as water, gas, electric, sewer, etc. are paid or whether the property is free of liens.

 The Putnam County Sheriff’s Office and the appraisers make no representations, assume no responsibility and are not liable, for any condition of the property including any environmental or hazardous conditions that may exist within, under, around or near the subject property.
 The appraisal may or may not have been an inside inspection of the property.

 All Sales Are Classified as “CAVEAT EMPTOR” (buyer beware)